-The Patrol Operations Division is under the direction of Deputy Chief Robert Lenehan.
+The Patrol Operations Division is under the direction of Deputy James Witzgall.
 The Patrol Operations Division is responsible for the field operations of the Department including special events and the honor guard function.
 The Patrol Operations Division consists of Police Officers and Supervisors assigned to staff the patrol beats of the Department.
 In addition, Deputy Chief Kenneth Green oversees the day to day operations of the 3:30 pm shifts.
 He is also the Departement's liasion to community partnershipts.

 Transit Police Service Area (TPSA)